Isn’t it fun to dig in old archives and compare the before - after? I’ve done it for this site and here’s the result:

 2015 — A brand new email list

 I complete the migration to the new design.
 In March I learn that an ‘email list’ is vital for anyone running a website - I had no idea!
 I’m years too late!
-So I set up my very first email list using the free plan from Benchmark Email.
+So I set up my very first email list on 6 April, using the free plan from Benchmark Email.
 I read dozens of articles about marketing and learn about hot lists, lead magnets, drip campaigns, sales funnel, writing headlines and enter a whole new world.

 2016 — A tough year